Outdated or Unsupported Browser Detected

 Appealable decisions include, but are not limited to:

-It is recommended that a DVR Supervisor or WDA Director review each denial letter prior to sending to a consumer.
+Best practice is that a DVR Supervisor or WDA Director review each denial letter prior to sending to a consumer.

-If a consumer requests the same good or service that was previously denied, ensure that no circumstances have changed since the original denial and case note the situation, including the original date of the denial letter.
+If a consumer requests the same good or service that was previously denied, DVR will review the request and determine if there is any change of circumstances since it was last requested and denied.
+DVR will case note the current circumstances and decision.
 Inform the consumer that the request was previously denied, and refer them to the original letter, providing a copy upon request.
 Additional letters do not need to be sent if circumstances have not changed since the original denial.

-If circumstances have changed since the original denial, review the request and consult with your supervisor as appropriate.
-Examples of changed circumstances include changes to disability or health status, changes in benefits (SSI/SSDI), switching schools (private to public), life changes such as a student moving out of a parent's home, or changes to Long Term Care supports/funding.
+If circumstances changed since the original denial, review the request and consult with your supervisor as appropriate.
+Examples of changed circumstances include changes to disability or health status, changes in benefits (SSI/SSDI), switching schools (private to public), life changes such as a student moving out of a parent's home, or changes to Long-Term Care supports/funding.

 Note: For more information on consumer due process rights, see the Consumer Rights and Responsibilities and Due Process sections of the DVR Program and Policy Manual